collocations.org

 1. statement saying that sth is true

-false, unfounded, unsubstantiated | conflicting
+dubious, false, unfounded, unsubstantiated

 There are conflicting claims about the cause of the fire.

-VERB + CLAIM
+VERB + claim

 make

-The company had made false claims about its products. | I make no claim to understand modern art.
+The company had made false claims about its products.

 They accepted her claim that she had been ill-treated.

-challenge | deny, dismiss, dispute, reject
+deny, dismiss, dispute, refute, reject

 Claims of a cover-up were dismissed.

-back up, substantiate, support
+back up, bolster, substantiate, support

 They were able to produce witnesses to support their claim.